ibm-cloud-docs/vpc/file_storage_vpc_view.md

 ```
 {: pre}

 A successful response looks like the following example.
-In the example, the `limit` query parameter specifies a limit of 50 file shares, although the example response contains only one.
-The `access_control_mode` property value is `vpc`, which means that the file share can be mounted on all virtual server instances in a VPC.

 ```json
 {